Medicaid Buy-In Program

 Your cost is based on:

-- The money you get from work.
+- The money you earn from work.
 We will take out amounts we don’t have to count.
-After that, if you still have more than $1,397, you will have to pay part of the cost.
+After that, if you still have more than $1,471, you will have to pay a monthly fee.

 How do I apply for the Medicaid Buy-In program?

 Fill out an application form.
-You can get it one of these ways:
+You can get it one of three ways:

 - Download the form: [English] [Spanish]